|This is an unofficial version.

 (d) shall carry out such other duties and perform such other functions as the council may require.

-13 In addition to the executive director employed under section 12, such other officers and employees as the council considers necessary to enable it to carry out its duties and perform its functions under this Act may be employed under The Civil Service Act.
+In addition to the executive director, such other officers and employees as the council considers necessary to enable it to carry out its duties and perform its functions under this Act may be appointed under Part 3 of The Public Service Act.

 |Table of Contents||Bilingual (PDF)|